EyePreserve: Identity-Preserving Iris Synthesis: Experiments and Results

-To evaluate the identity-preserving capabilities of our system for both real and synthetically-generated iris images, we carry out evaluations on different datasets and iris recognition methods.
-The test datasets are described in section~\ref{sec:testdata}.
-Since the identity-preservation loss components used to train our model utilize filtering kernels from HDBIF~\cite{czajka2019domain} and OSIRIS~\cite{othman2016osiris} matchers, we also perform an evaluation with Dynamic Graph Representation for Occlusion Handling in Biometrics (DGR)~\cite{ren2020dynamic} matcher to include iris encoding not used during training.
+To evaluate the identity-preserving capabilities of our system for both real and synthetically-generated iris images, we carry out evaluations \siamul{ with three iris recognition methods: i) a neural network trained for iris recognition using the ArcFace loss (ArcIris)~\cite{khan2026lowering}, which is the first open-source iris recognition method included in the NIST IREX X leaderboard~\cite{IREX_X_URL}, ii) Dynamic Graph Representation for Occlusion Handling in Biometrics (DGR)~\cite{ren2020dynamic}, and iii) WorldCoin-IRIS (WCI)~\cite{wldiris}}.

+\siamul{Using square {\it EyePreserve}-generated images created incorrect results in the case of the WCI matcher. \siamulnew{Furthermore, attempting to pad or crop and then resize these square images to an ISO-standard resolution failed to resolve the issue.
+The matcher produced inconsistent results that were highly sensitive to the amount of padding or cropping applied, even though the resulting images complied with the ISO/IEC 29794-6 recommendations.} Thus, instead of using the entire WCI iris recognition pipeline, we only use the WCI Gabor filters, while the segmentation method is the same across all three matchers used, which allows for more comparable and interpretable results.}